 In 1962, the Filet-O-Fish was created by Lou Groen, the owner of the first McDonald's franchise in the Cincinnati area, to cater to Catholic patrons who abstained from meat on Fridays.

 In 1968, the Avondale riot broke out after the assassination of Martin Luther King Jr. in April.
-The riot resulted in two deaths, at least 220 injuries, and 260 arrests.
+A mob smashed store windows and looted or burned merchandise.
+Two people were killed, at least 220 injured and 260 arrested during the 1968 riot.

-In 1972, the Cincinnati Royals were relocated; they are now known as the Sacramento Kings.
+In 1972, the Cincinnati Royals left the National Basketball Association; they are now known as the Sacramento Kings.

 In 1974, a tornado struck the Metro Cincinnati area.